Sigmmma/c20/src/content/h1/readme.md

 Several beta versions of Halo PC can also be found online.
 Beta 1.5 has [unfinished versions of PC-exclusive content][pc-beta-2] and [weapon tuning][pc-beta-1] similar to pre-release Xbox versions.
 [Marketing beta 1.8][pc-beta-3] features doppler and a model detail option.

 ## Custom Edition (PC, Gearbox Software, 2004)
-Custom edition, often called **Halo CE** or **CE** is a standalone version of Halo PC which supports custom maps created by the [HEK](~), [released in 2004][custom-edition-launch].
-Like Halo PC it features a server browser and its own `haloceded.exe` dedicated server, but lacks the campaign.
-[Maps](~map) are incompatible between the editions.
+[Custom Edition](~custom-edition) is a standalone version of Halo PC released in 2004 which supports custom multiplayer and singleplayer maps created using the [HEK](~).
+It does not include the stock campaign.

-CE has many more differences from PC.
-To name a few:

-* Some tags were modified, such as stun effects, possibly as a workaround for [netcode desyncs](~netcode#known-issues-and-limitations)
-* Regression in rendering of certain objects through fog
-* Addition of the the gamemode info menu (F2)
-* Addition of the teammate names toggle (F3)
-* Addition of new server-related console commands like `sv_say`

-Custom Edition has become the de facto standard PC title due to its support of custom maps, actively maintained client and server mods, and [campaign ports][refined].
-Like retail, its current version is `1.0.10` ([2014][patch]).

 ## Mac (Westlake Interactive, 2003)
 The Gearbox PC port (retail) was itself ported to Mac by _Westlake Interactive_ and published by _MacSoft_.
 No significant changes were made aside from platform compatibility, and maps are byte-for-byte identical to retail's.
 With _MacSoft's_ shutdown in 2011, this version has not been receiving the latest patches.
 [Nil's fix][nil-fix] enables its continued use with intel GPUs on OSX Mavericks and the post-Gamespy lobby master server.